 Generally in strata living the airspace and items within the four boundary walls of your unit are your responsibility.

 This means items like the cavities that adjoin the properties above, beneath and each side are common property falling under the responsibility of the body corporate.
 Common pipes within these spaces may also be in their care, along with membranes between properties.
-However if the pipe services your property, it’s your problem.
+However if the pipe is within your property, it’s your problem.

 In some cases your property extends beyond standard boundaries to decks, patios, verandas and courtyards, so it’s critical to know what’s yours and what’s not.